St Helena Airport News: A Good Week

 Everyone that day was made welcome.
 The cafe and Viewing Deck upstairs was heaving but instead of turning people away the airport staff brought in extra chairs.
 I overheard other staff making sure a park and ride system was ready, just in case the car park got too full.
 The concourse was well managed; plenty of high-vis vests directing operations, but again, no fuss, no bossing people about – just calm and efficient.

 There are going to be more testing times ahead, no doubt.
 There will have been kinks and unexpected issues identified that will need attention; teething problems.
-But this was an amazing day for St Helena Airport.
+But this was an amazing day for St Helena Airport news.
 It came alive, gracefully accepting its island identity, no longer just a big building on ‘Bay Plain.’
 Professional mind you, but definitely an airport for the people of St Helena.

 Yes, it has been a good week on St Helena.